dbierer/zf2-module-for-doctrine-tutorial/README.md

 ```
 private $event;
 ```
-- NOTE: we are taking advantage of the fact that a suffix of "_id" is significant to doctrine, and indicates a column which defines a foreign key relationship to another table.
+NOTE: a suffix of "_id" is significant to doctrine, and indicates a column which defines a foreign key relationship to another table.
 Thus, if doctrine sees a property `$event`, which is defined as a relationship, it will look for a column `event_id`.

 ###Define 1:N between Registration and Attendee
 - First we configure the "owning" side of the relationship